|S-Boats in the Kriegsmarine - Coat of Arms|

 *) "Lang" probably is a nickname

 The boats of the 5.
-SFltl carried as a common flotilla-coat of arms an eagle on a torpedo on both sides of the hull under the bridge.
-Other insignia of the boats are not known besides of the fox on torpedo of "S 65" under command of Oblt.z.S.
-Rehwald in September 1942.
+SFltl did probably not carry a common flotilla-coat of arms.
+FRom this flotilla is only one coat of arms known i.e. the fox on torpedo of "S 65" under command of Oblt.z.S.
+Walter-Paul Sobottka in September 1942.

 "S 65" with the Fox on Torpedo - Picture: Archives Förderverein